undecaf/typo3-dev/README.md

 $ code ~/typo3-dev
 ```

-Any changes
+Any changes you make in your IDE will be propagated to the running container automagically, and your UID/GID will be mapped
-you make in your IDE will be propagated to the running container automagically.
+back to container UIDs/GIDs.

 #### Changing the runtime environment